MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-brands-model-how-to.md

 Brands are disambiguated from other terms using context.

-The custom brands model that you create will only be available in the account in which you created the model.
+The custom brands model that you create are only available in the account in which you created the model.

 Customizing the brands model allows you to:

-- Select whether or not Azure AI Video Indexer will detect brands from the Bing brands database
+- Select whether or not Azure AI Video Indexer detects brands from the Bing brands database
 - Exclude certain brands from being detected (essentially creating a list of unapproved brands)
 - Include brands that should be part of your model that might not be in Bing's brands database (approved brands).